 Magnesium is a fundamental mineral for your body, so you must consume the right kind of foods to avoid a dangerous magnesium deficiency.

-Magnesium is a mineral that’s essential for your health because it helps regulate your nervous system, promote relaxation, and facilitate muscle contractions.
+Magnesium is an essential mineral because it helps to regulate your nervous system, promote relaxation, and facilitate muscle contractions.
 Apart from that, it is also involved in 300 other chemical reactions in your body.
 In this article we’ll look at all the causes of magnesium deficiency.

 There are experts who believe that almost all diseases are associated with magnesium deficiency.

-In addition to being necessary for balancing your body’s electrical levels, it’s one of the most difficult minerals to absorb because your kidneys excrete a significant amount.
+In addition to being necessary for balancing your body’s electrical levels, it’s one of the most difficult minerals to absorb.
+This is because your kidneys excrete a significant amount of it.

-That’s why today we want to present eight of the reasons that your magnesium could be low, along with what foods contain it.
+That’s why today we want to tell you eight of the causes of magnesium deficiency, along with the foods that contain it.

 1. Causes of magnesium deficiency: limited dietary consumption